By Jen Rapanos, LMSW, RCYT

 We took many steps to help ease some of his anxiety.
 We met his teacher and principal and toured the school a few weeks before his first day.
 In the months leading up to the start of school we made several trips to the playground so that he could relax and play and become more familiar with what was an unfamiliar place.
 These steps certainly helped reduce some anxiety and my son started developing a positive connection with his new school.
 But what I found the most impactful were the discoveries that naturally evolved through the conversations we had, guided by practices and attitudes of mindfulness:

-Throughout the weeks leading up to his first day I often encouraged my son to “check in” and just notice with curiosity what he was feeling.
+Throughout the weeks leading up to his first day I often encouraged my son to “check in” and just notice without judging and with curiosity what he was feeling.
 I would periodically ask “what is your body telling you?” or “what feelings do you notice in your body?”
-Because anxiety often triggers a significant physiological response, he learned to notice his heart pounding a little faster when he was thinking about school.
+Because anxiety triggers a significant physiological response, he learned to notice his heart pounding a little faster when he was thinking about school.
 Butterflies fluttering around in his stomach was a big one.
 I noticed him cracking his knuckles and biting his nails a bit more; all sure signs that he was thinking and feeling something and that his sympathetic nervous system had been activated.

 When we invite children to pay attention to the felt sense of an emotion, it helps build body awareness.
 Children discover and learn to trust their body as a communicator, like a messenger saying “hey, something’s up.”
-When we pause and check in with our bodies we’re invited to step into the present moment and out of autopilot, out of reactivity and impulsivity, out of an over-active mind; that pause creates a little space for us.
+When we pause and check in with our bodies we’re invited to step into the present moment and out of autopilot, out of reactivity and impulsivity, out of our overactive mind; that pause creates a little space for us.
 “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and freedom.” –Viktor E. Frankl.
 We can support our children in that space, teaching them to respond with their breath, to calm, to self-regulate.
 From a calmer state we have more clarity and greater possibility for handling whatever is happening in the present moment.
 We can learn to accept whatever it is that we’re feeling in the moment.
 Acceptance isn’t passive, it’s a willingness to see things as they are, and when we have a clearer picture of what is actually happening, we’re more likely to know how to take care of our needs.

 Becoming more aware of our thoughts is equally important.
 A nine-year-old may not fully understand that a thought is separate from themselves; they often believe their thoughts to be truth.
 Parents can help build awareness of how powerful our thoughts can be just by bringing more awareness to them.
 For example, as we got closer to the start date I noticed my son’s thoughts were quite catastrophic in nature.
 “This is going to be a horrible year, I’m not going to make any friends” he told me one afternoon.
 I used this opportunity to validate what he was feeling and to point out that these were just thoughts not facts.
 I asked him to consider how his thoughts might be influenced by the fear and worry he was feeling.
 I was also able to shape his thoughts a bit, widening his lens a little more so that he could look at the situation from a different view.
 My replies often sounded like, “It may be a difficult start but I think you have what it takes to get through this.” or “This is hard, but give it a few days, I bet you’ll meet a few kids with similar interests.”
 Some children require more support and practice with cognitive flexibility.
 There isn’t a quick fix but with guidance, collaboration and repetition they can learn to become more aware of their thoughts and how their thoughts can affect the way they feel and behave.